Luchtfoto Museumtuin

 Together with the guide, discover the different parts of the Museum garden: the orchards, small fruit garden, vegetable garden, shadow garden and ornamental garden.
 You will learn about forgotten fruits and vegetables and learn more about the ingenious pruning and slate shapes that you can admire in the garden.
 Through anecdotes about the history of the region and the Flemish gardeners and fruit growers you will be taken along in a fascinating and educational story.

 Fill out this form to request one or more guides.
 We will contact you to confirm the tour(s).
-After confirmation.
+Any questions?
+Send an email to bezoek.museumtuin@vlaanderen.be.

 Your group will be met by the guide half an hour before the start of the tour at the entrance building on Kasteelstraat.
 There you will settle the guide tour and tickets at the counter.
 Together with the guide, you will walk to the Museum Garden for the tour.